Kingston Butter Factory

 The Kingston Butter Factory is a community arts centre in Kingston, Queensland, Australia.
 It is located adjacent to the Kingston railway station.
 The factory underpinned the local dairying industry for six decades.

-It is currently closed for redevelopment.
+It is currently closed for refurbishment.
 Original plans for an innovation hub were scrapped.
 The new plans include an outdoor staged area capable of holding 5,000 people.
 A co-operative and historical society has temporarily relocated off-site.

 History

 The original building was first constructed in 1907.
 Construction was undertaken by Waugh and Josephson.
-The factory also made milk, cottage cheese and baker's cheese.
-Until the late 1950s the factory was operated as a co-operative.
+The factory also made milk, cottage cheese, and baker's cheese.
+Until the late 1950s, the factory was operated as a co-operative.
 The factory was patronized by the Australian businessmen and politician William Stephens.

 Original plans for a manufacturing plant in the area emerged in 1900.
 The goal was to export products to Europe.
 In 1906, a public meeting at Beenleigh Shire Hall saw around 50 dairy farmers gather.
 A ballot was held and a site near the railway with a good water supply was selected.
 In 1911, a railway siding for the factory was built.
 A modern brick building was built atop the old wooden structure in 1932.

-The weekly output of butter was between 40 to 50 tonnes by 1930.
+The weekly output of butter was between 40 and 50 tonnes by 1930.
 Peak production was reached in 1934.
 In July 1950, the Kingston Butter Factory registered as a wholesale milk vendor.

 The factory was closed in 1983.
 After funding by Logan City Council in 1998 it was transformed into a community arts centre.
 It was formerly home to a theatre company.
 The outdoor stage for entertainment launched in March 2022, with The Butterbox Theatre and Living Museum set to open mid-year 2022.